 Use non-slip mats or strips in the bathtub or shower.
-If you are using ordinary rugs, remove it or use double-sided tape or a non-slip backing so the rugs won’t slip.
+If you are using ordinary rugs, remove them or use double-sided tape or a non-slip backing so the rugs won’t slip.

 Safety Grab Bar

-Grab bars can help our elder to push or pull against when standing up, provide steadying support while sitting down, provide a firm grip when transferring from one position to another, and for balance when standing, walking or dressing.
+Grab bars can help our elders to push or pull against when standing up, provide steadying support while sitting down, provide a firm grip when transferring from one position to another, and for balance when standing, walking, or dressing.

-Choose safe bath experience with a textured anti-slip seat, and ergonomic hand grips at the sides of the seat, and backrest for greater comfort.
+Choose a safe bath experience with a textured anti-slip seat, ergonomic hand grips at the sides of the seat, and a backrest for greater comfort.

 Adjustable Height Shower Chair